16 Aug Thailand Travel Itinerary to save you a ton of time

 Best Places To See In Thailand

-There is a variety of food palettes available to choose for in terms of food from China, Korea, Japan, India, Vietnam and a lot more.
-You can find the exciting night market concepts and lively bars to spend your nights.
+There is a variety of food palettes available to choose from in terms of food from China, Korea, Japan, India, Vietnam and a lot more.
+You can find exciting night market concepts and lively bars to spend your nights.

 Very few loiter around for a longer period of time and if you do, explore some of the mountain ranges of Thailand in the north in the city of Chiang Mai along with the highest peak of Thailand – Doi Inthanon.
 Chiang Rai, on the other hand, can be said as a cultural hub for world-class Thai artists who have created whole buildings as an expression of their art forms and beliefs.